New emergency instructions

 Due to potential for postage delays it is not a legal requirement that the original paper prescription be received by the pharmacist within 72 hours.

-Changed medicine regulatory requirements for health practitioners during COVID-19 pandemic
+Changed medicine regulatory requirements during COVID-19 pandemic

 COVID-19 Vaccine – Authorisation – Distributors